 Controlling blood sugar is key to living well with diabetes and avoiding serious complications.
-This means routinely measuring average blood sugar levels (HbA1c) and taking medications or insulin to maintain a safe range.
+This means routinely measuring average blood sugar levels (HbA1c) and taking non-insulin and/or insulin medications to maintain a safe range.

 Study 1: HbA1c overtesting